A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Deep neural network multigrid method

 The first term is just the MSE of the whole ensemble.
 The second term, which estimates the distance between the predicted distribution and the unknown reference distribution from individual training samples $\bar{d}$, is taken from \cite{Lessig2023}.
 However, we require a stronger regularization term $\nnsol{\sigma}_i$ for stable training.
 We also tried the more common Gaussian negative log likelihood loss~\cite{Nix1994} but \cref{eq:proploss} gave better results.

-Further parameters are important in order to make the training stable.
+Further parameters are important for robust training.
+Simply using the same hyperparameters as for the MLPs, we found that the transformers tend to overfit quickly, a problem that we did not encounter with the other architectures.
+After just a few epochs there would be a sharp increase in both loss and the standard deviation of the ensemble members on the validation sets.
+However, with some adjustments it is possible to achieve good convergence on both training and validation sets consistently.
 Following the standard for transformers we do a warmup, starting with a low learning rate of $r_\text{min} = \num{2e-05}$ and apply the linear learning rate schedule

 for epochs $c = 0, \dots, 63$.
-The learning rate increases to $r_\text{max} = \num{0.00018}$ at $c_\text{up}=14$ and slowly decays again until $c_\text{down} = 120$.
+The learning rate increases to $r_\text{max} = \num{1.8e-4}$ at $c_\text{up}=14$ and slowly decays again until $c_\text{down} = 120$.
 Furthermore, compared to MLP training, we use a larger batch size of $2048$ and a stronger weight decay of \num{0.0001}.